 When dealing with the initial disc tear, our doctors typically begin with a conservative treatment approach including physical therapy designed to strengthen and stabilize the area around the disc, pain medication, anti-inflammatory injections or nerve block injections to numb the nerve roots affected by the disc tear.

 When all conservative treatment methods have been exhausted, our doctors turn to the least invasive surgery option possible.
 A minimally invasive procedure called an endoscopic discectomy might be recommended.
 This procedure is designed to safely remove the herniated disc material in a quick, outpatient setting.

 If a disc tear has turned into a severe disc herniation, an artificial disc replacement may be required.
 NJ Spine & Orthopedic specializes in performing disc replacements, and our doctors have developed and perfected minimally invasive techniques using the most advanced disc technology available today.

 Do you worry you may have a disc tear that requires immediate treatment?
-Try our Treatment Check Tool to find out if conservative treatment or surgery is right for you, so we can help you create a personalized treatment plan.
+Try our Candidacy Verification tool to find out if conservative treatment or surgery is right for you, so we can help you create a personalized treatment plan.

 Effective pain relief; less scarring— a postage stamp-sized incision (less than an inch in length) is often all that it takes to eliminate your pain.

 Our minimally invasive and outpatient procedures will have you back in the comfort of your home on the very same day.

 Our surgeons use advanced video-assisted technology to optimize the effectiveness of your procedure while minimizing post-operative pain.